 WHAT TO BRING:

-Passport, travel insurance, airline tickets, credit or debit card (see personal spending money), quick dry clothing, fleece top, winter gloves, winter jacket, winter hat, 4 shirts/t-shirts, 2 pair of shorts, 2 pairs of long trousers, 1 pair hiking pants/track pants, rain jacket, rain pants, sun hat or cap, 1 swimming suit, sport sandals, hiking shoes, tennis shoes, day backpack 20L. (with rain cover), pocket knife, watch or alarm clock, waterproof binoculars, insect repellent, sun Screen 60 SPF, flashlight or headlamp, waterproof camera if possible, personal water bottle 1L. or camelback 1L, money belt, sunglasses, first-aid kit (should contain lip salve, aspirin, band aids,, anti-histamine, altitude medication, Imodium or similar tablets for mild cases of diarrhea, re-hydration powder extra prescription drugs you may be taking.
+Passport, travel insurance, airline tickets, credit or debit card (see personal spending money), quick dry clothing, fleece top, winter gloves, winter jacket, winter hat, 4 shirts/t-shirts, 2 pair of shorts, 2 pairs of long trousers, 1 pair hiking pants/track pants, rain jacket, rain pants, sun hat or cap, 1 swimming suit, sport sandals, hiking shoes, tennis shoes, day backpack (20-liter, with rain cover), pocket knife, watch or alarm clock, waterproof binoculars, insect repellent, sunscreen 60 SPF, flashlight or headlamp, waterproof camera if possible, personal water bottle or camelbak (1-liter), money belt, sunglasses, first-aid kit (should contain lip salve, aspirin, band aids, antihistamine, altitude medication, Imodium or similar tablets for mild cases of diarrhea, rehydration powder, and any extra prescription drugs you may be taking).

-REMEMBER: IT IS VERY IMPORTANT TO TRAVEL ‘LIGHT’ !
+REMEMBER: IT IS VERY IMPORTANT TO TRAVEL “LIGHT”!